EduMIPS64/edumips64/docs/user/en/src/user-interface.rst

 simulation is not reached.
 The *Stop* menu item is available only in "Run" or "Multi Cycle" mode.

+Note that the simulator slows down when updating the UI.
+If you want to execute long (thousands of cycles) programs quickly, disable the "Sync graphics with CPU in multi-step execution" option.

 Configure
 ~~~~~~~~~
 The Configure menu provides facilities for customizing EduMIPS64 appearance and